hihinsonli/IaC-AWS-Resource/README.md

 # IaC-AWS-Resource
-This repo is Terraform root layer where directly interacts with AWS account
+This repository is the root layer of Terraform, which directly interacts with the AWS account.